DanielYWoo/fast-object-pool/README.md

 fast-object-pool
 ================
-FOP, a lightweight partitioned object pool, you can use it to pool expensive and non-thread-safe objects like thrift clients etc.
+FOP, a lightweight high performance object pool optimized for concurrent accesses, you can use it to pool expensive and non-thread-safe objects like thrift clients etc.

 Github repo: [https://github.com/DanielYWoo/fast-object-pool](https://github.com/DanielYWoo/fast-object-pool)